 5. Making A Living 1 Trade at a Time.
 I don’t look to hit home runs, to make 10-20k in a single trade.
 I trade penny stocks almost everyday and have a daily goal of $500-1k/day.
 That means anywhere from 100-200k in annual profits.
 Many small base hits ads up over the course of weeks, months and years.
 My focus is making a living by trading, rather than investing in penny stocks.

 Want to learn more?

-Check out our Day Trading Courses to learn how I trade.
-I’m an active trader of stocks priced between $2-20, and occasionally trading stocks as high as $200.
+Many beginner traders start their trading journey with penny stocks.
+We actively encourage traders to AVOID penny stocks and instead trader stocks priced between $3-10.00.
+These are stocks that have the potential to make 20-30% intraday move, but retain the security of being listed on NYSE and NASDAQ.
+As a result, they are more popular among traders and are often considered safer vehicles for trading and investing.
+If you want to learn more about the trading strategies I use everyday, check out our Day Trading Courses.
+As you probably already know, I’m an active trader of stocks priced between $2-20, and occasionally trading stocks as high as $200.
 I trade stocks reporting breaking news such as earnings, contracts, FDA announcements, or other PR’s.
 I look for that stock that is having a once a year event because that’s the stock every day trader will be watching.
 You can watch me trading everyday in our Day Trading Chat Room.